“In every interaction you have with a person, you have the opportunity and power to uphold or diminish their dignity.”

-The Foundation’s CSC will have a significant impact on consumers and their families, the aged care workforce and aged care service providers.
+The Foundation’s MCC will have a significant impact on consumers and their families, the aged care workforce and aged care service providers.

 1. Consumers through dignity and choice: SMART Continence Care means choosing the best care for the best you